At Dedant, we make no secret of the dangers of termites. Given the dangers of these pests, we are sharing our DIY tips for keeping out termites.

 4) Avoid cardboard

-Cardboard attracts termites.
+Termites are also attracted to cardboard.
 As such you should seek to avoid using cardboard as much as possible.

 5) Keep good air circulation